wach128/cordova-plugin-health/README.md

 - startDate: start date from which to delete data
 - endDate: end date to which to delete the data
-- id: id of the point to be deleted
+- id: id of the point to be deleted (Android only for now)
 - dataType: the data type to be deleted
 - successCallback: called if all OK
 - errorCallback: called if something went wrong, argument contains a textual description of the problem